ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab05.md

   contains an Entry with the given key, these functions act to update the Entry for that key.
   The Table is not allowed to contain duplicate keys.</li>

-  <li>A constant member function named get that returns the string associated with the
+  <li style='margin-bottom:2em;'>A constant member function named get that returns the string associated with the
   parameter:
   <br><code>&nbsp;&nbsp;&nbsp;std::string get(unsigned int key) const</code>
   <br>This function returns an empty string if the Table has no Entry with the given key.</li>

-  <li>A member function named remove that removes the Entry containing the given key:
+  <li style='margin-bottom:2em;'>A member function named remove that removes the Entry containing the given key:
   <br><code>&nbsp;&nbsp;&nbsp;bool remove(unsigned int key)</code>
   <br>This function returns true if it removes an Entry, or false if the Table has no such Entry.</li>